According to an article by Alice Dordenker in The Japan Times, AEDs are now available in vending machines across Japan.

 Her report states that AED placement is increasing rapidly in Japan, ever since rules were changed in July 2004 to allow laypersons to use AEDs.
 About 45,000 AEDs were placed in Japan in 2006, according to cardiologist Dr. Hideo Mitamura, AED advocate.

-A number of tragedies occurred before Japan brought its laws into line with international recommendations by allowing public access to AEDs.
 The most publicized was the death of Prince Takamado, a member of the Imperial family who collapsed in September 2002 while playing squash.
 Although an ambulance arrived within eight minutes, paramedics were too late to resuscitate the prince.

 Alice Dordenker